 Buzzing for Bees: An Interview with the Honey Sommelier

 Marina Marchese is a person of many talents.
-We first learned about her work as America's sole honey sommelier, but were then delighted to discover a kindred spirit who explores many methods of creative thinking.
+We first learned about her thanks to her fascinating work as America's sole honey sommelier.
+After getting to know her, we were delighted to discover a kindred spirit who explores and employs many methods of creative thinking in her work and life.
 Read our interview with Marina below, and don't forget to join her guided honey tasting at FV's studio on May 8th (the perfect Mother's Day gift to you or a mom you love!).

-Flat Vernacular: What made you become interested in bees and honey?
+Flat Vernacular: When and how did you discover your interest in bees and honey?

 Marina Marchese: My introduction to honeybees was in 2000, when I met my neighbor who was beekeeper.
 I like to remind people that at that time we were not talking about farmers markets, organic food and saving bees so it was quite unusual to meet a beekeeper especially one that was female.